 The term Industry 4.0 (“Industrie 4.0”) first appeared in a German government memo.
 In its earliest usage, Industry 4.0 referred to Germany’s attempts to integrate digital technologies into its national manufacturing strategy.

 The term quickly caught hold.
 “Industry 4.0” became common parlance in manufacturing communities by the early 2010s.

 Writing in 2014 of a rapidly changing business landscape, head of the World Economic Forum Klaus Schwab summarized the developments he considered essential to the recently named Industry 4.0:

-It is the fusion of these technologies [AI, big data, IoT, bioinformatics] and their interaction across the physical, digital, and biological domains that make the Fourth Industrial Revolution fundamentally different from previous revolutions — diffusing faster and more broadly than any of the previous revolutions.
+Industry 4.0 is the fusion of these technologies [AI, big data, IoT, bioinformatics] and their interaction across the physical, digital, and biological domains that make the Fourth Industrial Revolution fundamentally different from previous revolutions — diffusing faster and more broadly than any of the previous revolutions.

-What makes Schwabs definition so compelling is his identification of the scope and the reach of Industry 4.0.
+What makes Schwab’s definition so compelling is his identification of the scope and the reach of Industry 4.0.
 Industry 4.0 for Schwab is not strictly technological.
 It is a new way of connecting and communicating that links digital technology to the human body and physical objects.

 Though Schwab’s definition is hard to beat for concision and accuracy, a short review of different definitions can go a long way toward highlighting what is significant about Industry 4.0.

 Perhaps because of the complexity of the era, Industry 4.0 has been defined in a number of ways.
 While the emphasis in each definition may differ, there is broad consensus that Industry 4.0 is characterized by:

 - A suite of digital technologies achieving scalability and ROI in industrial contexts